cvzoya/visimportance/README.md

 2. Download the corresponding [data](https://github.com/cvzoya/visimportance/tree/master/data).
 We provide links to all the image files and ground truth importance maps.
 Once you clone this repo, if you download directly into the data directory, then the file paths indicated in the prototxt files should point to the right places.

+3. Download `surgery.py` from [https://github.com/shelhamer/fcn.berkeleyvision.org].
+Download the pre-trained [VOC-FCN32s](https://github.com/shelhamer/fcn.berkeleyvision.org/blob/master/voc-fcn32s/caffemodel-url).

-3. Check for paths.
-Look for the #CHANGETHIS comment throughout the files.
+4. Check for paths.
+Look for the `#CHANGETHIS` comment throughout the files.

+5. Start training: `python solve.py N` (where N is replaced by the desired GPU ID)

-About our data loaders:
+### About our data loaders:
   * We wrote custom data loaders for both models in [imp_layers.py](https://github.com/cvzoya/visimportance/blob/master/gdi/imp_layers.py) and [imp_layers_massvis.py](https://github.com/cvzoya/visimportance/blob/master/massvis/imp_layers_massvis.py) which get invoked by the data layers (see top of train.prototxt and val.prototxt files)
   * We also provide an example of how to load data using a pre-constructed LMDB database, without relying on these custom data loaders (see [gdi/fcn16_lmdb](https://github.com/cvzoya/visimportance/tree/master/gdi/fcn16_lmdb)).
 In this case, all the data processing occurs during database construction (see [create_lmdb_data.py](https://github.com/cvzoya/visimportance/blob/master/gdi/fcn16_lmdb/create_lmdb_data.py))